Exploring the Limitations of Mamba in COPY and CoT Reasoning: Introduction

-Although there has been some empirical exploration, the theoretical investigation concerning the above ``free lunch" question still remains open to explore.
-In this paper, we attempt to explore Mamba's expressive ability from a theoretical standpoint.
-Specifically, inspired by the comparison between Mamba and linear attention mechanism, we first focus on Mamba's ability to perform the COPY operation, which is closely related to the ability to retrieve information from context.
-Our theoretical results show that Mamba's performance in executing COPY operations is closely related to the size of its model and experiments also confirm the limitations of Mamba in executing copy tasks and retrieval from long sequences.
-Further, following the setting of \citet{hedi_CoT,hedi_linear_attention}, we explore Mamba's capability to solve DP tasks equipped with Chain of Thought (CoT).
-We find that to solve arbitrary DP problems, Mamba, standard Transformers and efficient Transformers including Linear and Sparse Transformers \citep{elu+1, sparse_transformer} seem to be on equal footing in terms of inference cost; however, when dealing with $m$-locality DP problems, Mamba may offer significant savings like efficient Transformers.
-Our results can be concluded as follows: \begin{itemize} \item A constant-sized Mamba may encounter bottlenecks when executing COPY operations (Theorem \ref{constant_copy} in Section \ref{sec:copy}); \item When the size of Mamba scales linearly with the sequence length, it can perform COPY operation accurately (Theorem \ref{linear_copy} in Section \ref{sec:copy}); \item To solve arbitrary DP problems, the total cost required by Mamba is comparable to that of standard and efficient Transformers (Theorem \ref{DP_Mamba} in Section \ref{sec:cot}); \item When dealing with DP problems that have favorable locality properties, Mamba can bring savings in overhead compared to standard Transformers (Theorem \ref{localDP_Mamba} in Section \ref{sec:cot}). \end{itemize}
+Although there has been some empirical exploration, the theoretical investigation concerning the above "free lunch" question still remains open to explore.
+In this paper, inspired by the comparison between Mamba and linear attention mechanism, we first focus on Mamba's ability to perform our defined COPY operation, which is closely related to the ability to retrieve information from context.
+Our theoretical results suggest that constant-sized Mamba may struggle with the COPY operation due to its fixed inference cost that does not scale with sequence length, whereas Transformers handle it more easily.
+However, if Mamba's model size scales linearly with the sequence length, it becomes capable of performing the COPY operation.
+Further, following the framework established by \citet{hedi_CoT, hedi_linear_attention}, we explore Mamba’s capability to reason via Chain-of-Thought (CoT), which can be formulated as dynamic programming (DP) problems.
+We find that to solve arbitrary DP problems, Mamba and Transformers seem to be on equal footing in terms of inference cost; however, Mamba may offer savings when dealing with $m$-locality DP problems like efficient Transformers \citep{hedi_linear_attention}.
+Our results can be concluded as follows: \begin{itemize} \item Inspired by the connection between linear attention and the SSM module, we investigate Mamba’s ability to perform the COPY operation, showing that constant-sized SSM modules are less effective than attention in this task, unless the model size scales linearly with the sequence length (in Section \ref{sec:copy}); \item When equipped with CoT, the total cost required by Mamba to solve arbitrary DP problems is comparable to that of standard and efficient Transformers.
+However, when the DP problems have locality properties, Mamba can bring savings in overhead compared to standard Transformers (in Section \ref{sec:cot}); \item We conduct experiments on both the copy and CoT tasks, demonstrating Mamba’s limitations compared to Transformers in learning these tasks (in Section \ref{sec:ex}). \end{itemize}